Best Budget 4K Monitors 2024

 You can get a quality 4K monitor for way less than $500 from our experience, with anything higher typically being more for design professionals or higher-end gaming.

 What you tend to find more in $500+ 4K monitors are much higher brightness and contrast.
 Sure, more is better, but it's not always needed.
-300 cd/m2 - 350cd/m2 is actually pretty bright, and while it may not give colours as much of a 'pop' as the more premium models, to most people it won't make too much of a difference.
+300 cd/m2 - 350cd/m2 is actually pretty bright, and while it may not give colors as much of a 'pop' as the more premium models, to most people it won't make too much of a difference.

 Is 4K the same as UHD?